Writing a condolence message can be tough. What should you say? Or not say? How do you strike the right tone?

 Beyond “May he rest in peace”: some tips on writing condolences

 Writing a sympathy message when someone dies is never easy.
-Here are some tips to keep in mind for writing sincere condolences:
+Here are some tips to keep in mind for writing sincere condolences.

-Whether it’s the death of a family member, friend, or pet; breaking up with a significant other; or moving out of state to pursue your dreams – life is full of change and we must learn how to cope.
+Whether it’s the passing of a family member, friend, or pet; breaking up with a significant other; or moving out of state to pursue your dreams – life is full of change and we must learn how to cope.

 They provide insight into what someone might be feeling if they’re going through a similar experience, or they can help to put your own situation in perspective during this difficult time.

 - “I grew old, I grew young again as the day turned along” – W.H Auden

 - “To grieve is to take a break from the minutiae of life and to allow life’s weight, its gravity, to bear down on you.
 It is not an indulgence but rather a necessary act.” – Dr. Sharon Jayson

 - “There is no pain so great as the memory of joy in present grief.” – Geoffrey Chaucer